ACGME Educational Innovations Project (EIP)

 - practice and advance your teaching skills

-- supervise a pair of Learners
+- supervise Learners

 As a Teacher, you will gain more autonomy and develop leadership skills as you supervise and teach Learners in partnership with your supervising Attending.